flybywiresim/fbw-userguide/docs/aircraft/support/index.md

     ![MSFS-Version-MSStore](../a32nx/assets/support-guide/MSFS-Version-MSStore.jpg "MSFS-Version-MSStore")

-### A32NX Version
+### Aircraft Version

 #### Stable or Development

-You can determine which version of the FBW A32NX you use by looking at:
+You can determine which version of the FBW A32NX/A380X you use by looking at:

 - the FlyByWire Installer